 - Overall recreational risk - a guide to give a general picture of water quality at a site.
 Updated annually, it is calculated from bacteria (E.coli or Enterococci) data collected over the last three summers.
 The Overall Recreation Risk Indicator is a precautionary approach to managing health risk and it not designed to represent health risk on a particular day.
 As such, a site can have an Overall Recreation Risk of ‘caution’ but still be suitable for swimming some of the time.

 The risk of catching an infectious disease from swimming in clear, clean water is usually low.
 However, after rainfall contamination occurs through runoff into waterways and there is an increased chance that you may catch a gut, ear, skin or respiratory infection.

-The Marlborough District Council and Nelson/Marlborough District Health Board Public Health Service advise that after rainfall, it is best not to swim in discoloured water, especially for at least the first 24 hours and preferably 36 hours to minimise the risk of exposure to harmful bacteria.
+Marlborough District Council and the Nelson Marlborough District Health Board's Public Health Service advise that after rainfall, it is best not to swim in discoloured water, especially for at least the first 24 hours and preferably 36 hours to minimise the risk of exposure to harmful bacteria.
 Further reduce your risk by:

-- The SFR Grade gives an overall measure of the recreational water quality of a site.
+The suitability for contact recreation grade gives an overall measure of the recreational water quality of a site.